vsellier/easy-cozy/README.md

 - On the root directory of the project, create a `.env` file.
 You can use the `env-template` file as reference.

+:warning: It's recommended to create the data directories in a neutral location like `/srv` or `/var/lib`.
+If they are created in a `/home/<user>` directory for example, there is a good chance you will face to permission issues due to the home dir permission restrictions.

 ```
 DATABASE_DIRECTORY=/var/lib/cozy/db
 STORAGE_DIRECTORY=/var/lib/cozy/storage